AlexxIT/PythonScriptsPro/README.md

 - You can **import** and use any library in your python scripts.
 The standard `python_script` component does not allow this.
 - You can pass any variables to your script, just like in the standard `python_script`.
 - The component compile and caches the executable code for faster next launch.
 If you want change python file without reload HA, you can disable cache with the `cache: false` param.

+Starting from Home Assistant [2023.7](https://www.home-assistant.io/blog/2023/07/05/release-20237/) the service will return all your script local vars with simple types as respond.

 The following variables are available in the script:
 - `hass` - The [Home Assistant API](https://www.home-assistant.io/developers/development_hass_object/)